Jmevorach/openemr-on-eks/docs/AUTOSCALING_GUIDE.md

-# OpenEMR Autoscaling Configuration Guide
+# OpenEMR on EKS Autoscaling Configuration Guide

 This guide helps you configure optimal autoscaling for your OpenEMR deployment on EKS Auto Mode based on your healthcare organization's specific needs.